Forest Foresight

 Preventing illegal deforestation

 Illegal deforestation is one of the biggest threats to nature and thus to wildlife habitats.
-In just 13 years, an area more than 10 times the size of the Netherlands was deforested.
+Every minute, an area the size of 16 football fields disappears worldwide due to human activity.
 Forests are essential for our survival: they provide drinking water, food, medicine and building materials and offer a home to millions of animals and humans.
 Forests are also an important ally in our fight against climate change.

 Together with partners, WWF developed Forest Foresight, an innovative solution which helps us to predict and prevent illegal deforestation in order to protect important forests.